Sibiu Travel Guide: Top Things to Do & Places to Visit

 On a day trip to this famous sight our local guide will also take you to Carta Abbey and Clay Castle - lesser known but beautiful places to see!

-- go hiking in Fagaras Mountains
+16. Go hiking in Fagaras Mountains

-But even if you're not ready for this or don't have enough time, a hiking day trip starting from Balea Lake reaching a peak of 2,505m is a great choice and a wonderful experience!
-With the road trip on Transfagarasan included :)
+But even if you're not ready for this or don't have enough time, a hiking day trip starting from Balea Lake to summit a peak of 2,505m is a great choice and a wonderful experience, thanks to the surrounding landscape!

-- a day trip to Brasov and Dracula Castle
+17. A day trip to Brasov and Dracula Castle

 So a day trip to visit Brasov and the castle, Romania's #1 tourist attraction, is one of the most popular things to do in Sibiu.

-On the same day trip you can also explore the picturesque traditional villages of Magura and Pestera or visit the Libearty bear sanctuary.
+On the same-day trip, you can also explore the picturesque traditional villages of Magura and Pestera or visit the Libearty Bear Sanctuary.

 Is Corvin Castle better than Bran Castle?
 Go find out!